iamshadmirza/BlogsByShad/blogs/rn-tinder/index.md

 export default App;
 ```

-It's time for swiping gesture animation in the next section.
+It's time for adding swipe gesture animation in the next section.

 ## Step 3.
 Setup PanResponder to Record Gesture

 If you have been following the series, you might have an idea of how to setup PanResponder.
 I'll directly explain the logic.
-Feel free to follow this article if you have any confusion.
+Feel free to follow [previous article](https://iamshadmirza.com/react-native-animation-using-hooks-floating-heads) if you have any confusion.

 ```js
 const _panResponder = useRef(